stolostron/hub-of-hubs-postgresql/README.md

 # Install and configure Hub-of-Hubs database

 PostgreSQL serves as the database of Hub-of-Hubs.
+This repository contains Ansible playbooks to install, configure and uninstall the database.
+For common commands to work with the database, see [usage.md](usage.md).

 ## Initial setup